Skip to content

 Rollout route

-The app rollout should prove adoption before every customer is invited.
+The app rollout must deliver adoption before every customer is invited.

 01